Healing from divorce and the healing curve

 Whether it was your decision to divorce or not, there is a grieving process to go through.
 I prefer to call it a healing process, as that feels somehow more focused on the future.

-The process to healing from divorce will be different for everyone.
+The process of healing from divorce will be different for everyone.

 'As you go through your divorce, you may grieve all sorts of things – perhaps the loss of your spouse, the loss of the life you thought you had, the loss of your nuclear family, a sense of loss of self.'